Advanced Search

 P/C Status has three important effects on a Party:

-• it determines to which of a Lead Party’s Energy Accounts the central BSC Systems allocate the BM Unit’s Metered Volume for the purpose of calculating imbalance charges;
+• it determines to which of a Lead Party’s Energy Accounts the BSC Central Systems allocate the BM Unit’s Metered Volume for the purpose of calculating imbalance charges;

 • it affects how we estimate the Lead Party’s Energy Indebtedness, which we use to decide whether it’s lodged enough financial credit to cover its imbalance charges.